 A chase, footsteps closing in; as you approach your house, it moves further away.
 This is a recurring nightmare, shared by many Syrians who have fled their homeland.
 At night they find themselves back in their hometowns, running, chased by invisible men.
 They’re looking for a safe place that they can never reach.
 BACK dives into this nightmare to examine where it stems from.
 Did the trauma start at the protests against Bashar al-Assad, like it did for director Yazan Rabee?
 Or do we have to go back further, to the terror during the reign of Bashar’s father, Hafez al-Assad?
 The result is an opressive visual essay about mortal agony and trauma.

-This short film is part of the programme Shorts: Facing the Past.
+This short film has been part of the programme Shorts: Facing the Past at the Movies that Matter Festival 2023.